ms-iot/netmf-simple-robot/README.md

 Hardware
 ===========
 The robot uses the following hardware:
-Netduino board – This is the board that runs the .NET Micro Framework.
+Netduino board: This is the board that runs the .NET Micro Framework.
 Detailed information about the board is available at: http://netduino.com/
-Pololu Robotics Zumo Arduino Robot Kit - The Zumo Robot kit provides the chassis, motor and sensors for robot locomotion and environment detection.
+Pololu Robotics Zumo Arduino Robot Kit: The Zumo Robot kit provides the chassis, motor and sensors for robot locomotion and environment detection.
 The robot kit and details on how to assemble can be found at: [http://www.pololu.com/](http://www.netmf.com)

 Development Environment